afontcu/afontcu.dev/content/blog/back-to-basics.md

 You've probably been there before.
 Think about it.
 Situations where the line dividing "the right call" and "a fucked up mess" seems blurry.

 On such occasions, the temptation is to take a step back.
-To go back to a previously known state.
-Back to safety.
+To go back to a previously known state. **Back to safety**.

 You might end up suggesting things you would not consider given other circumstances.